Labellerr/SDKPython/labellerr/mcp_server/README.md

 **Solutions:**
 1. Wait a few minutes before retrying
 2. Reduce frequency of requests
-3. The API client has automatic retry built-in
+3. The SDK client has automatic retry built-in
 4. Contact support if limits are too restrictive

 ### 🐛 Enable Debug Logging